laurentpauwels/sanctionpaper/Readme.md

 ## Instructions

- There are two main executable MATLAB 'master' codes, `evaluateTradeSanction.m` and `evaluateApproximation.m`, and one STATA Jupyter Notebook `Russia_Simulations.ipynb`.
+There are two main executable MATLAB 'master' codes, `evaluateTradeSanction.m` and `validateApproximation.m`, and one STATA Jupyter Notebook `Russia_Simulations.ipynb`.

 1. `evaluateTradeSanction.m` : Run this script to produce Tables 1 - 8 and Figures 2 - 4.
 It relies on 5 separate scripts (stored in the `scripts` folder) and several functions (stored in the `functions` folder).
 More details are available in [Scripts and Functions](#scripts-and-functions).
 Running the code will compare high order measure with direct measure of trade (`compareDirectTrade.m`), approximate the effect of sanctions (`approxEffectSanction.m`), produce a list of historical substitute markets (`getSubstituteMarket.m`) based on the downstream measure HOT and the upstream measure SHOT, and plot the historical substitute markets (`graphSubstituteMarket.m`) according to HOT and SHOT.
 The focus of the code is on the European Union (+ GBR) and the Russian Federation.
 The data required are: `sea16_strc.mat` and `icio21_strc.mat`.